Trije-bingusi/shared-infrastructure/README.md

 ## Remote State Initialization

+> **Note:** The remote state only needs to be initialized once, before provisioning infrastructure for the project.
+This has already been done for this project, so the script does not need to be run again unless you want to set up a new remote backend.

 Terraform keeps track of the state of your infrastructure in a state file.
 To collaborate effectively and ensure consistency, it's best to store this state file remotely, where all team members and CI/CD systems can access it.
 The [`init-remote-backend.sh`](./scripts/init-remote-backend.sh) script automates the setup of an Azure Storage Account and Container to hold the Terraform state file.
 It also generates an initial Terraform configuration file with the necessary backend settings.